 Google Password Manager lets you store and sync your passkeys across Windows, macOS, Linux, and Android

-'Passkey,' which is expected to be an alternative authentication technology to passwords, could only be saved in the Google Password Manager on Android until now, but it can now also be saved on Windows, macOS, and Linux, making it possible to sync between devices across operating systems.
+Passkey, which is expected to serve as an alternative authentication technology to passwords, could previously only be stored in the Google Password Manager on Android.
+However, it can now also be stored on Windows, macOS, and Linux, making it possible to sync between devices across operating systems.

 More users can now save passkeys in Google Password Manager